-There are five lab assignments in this course (see lab schedule below) that are worth 5-10% of your final grade.
+There are several (exact number is tba) lab assignments in this course (see tentative lab schedule below) that are worth 5-10% of your final grade.
 Labs are typically due one week after they are presented, by 11:59pm to the CourseLink dropbox.
-You are expected to make use of Excel for computational and analytical purposes, your work needs to be your own original work for this course - you are not permitted to re-use material from other courses / projects.
+You are expected to make use of Excel for computational and analytical purposes.
+Your work needs to be your own original work for this course - you are not permitted to re-use material from other courses / projects.
 Attendance in labs is mandatory; the TA will be recording attendance at each lab meeting.
 The TA will not respond to emails from students who fail to regularly attend labs.

-Field Trip Project
+Field Trip (tba)